lingfenghsiang/Nomad/README.md

 3. **On testing (CXL/PMem) machine**.
 Setting up the environment.
    The global directory is set in file `global_dirs.sh`.
 	`compiled_package_dir` is the compiled kernel and access pattern files, it's the directory `/home/foobar/Downloads/output` in Step 2, if you send output to the aforementioned example directory.

 	`output_log_dir` is the directory that contains the results.

 	`MEMTIS_CXL_OPTION` is an option for Memtis.
 This option is used to select event and determine memory node.
 We already hard coded the event and the memory node.
 Please always set it to `on`, whether or not it's a CXL machine.

+	`FAST_TIER_MEMORY` is the fast tier memory size.
+You must specify that when you run memtis.
+Recommended to set it to the free memory size when the machine starts.
    ```
 	compiled_package_dir=src/tmp/output
 	output_log_dir=src/tmp/results